 Vanguard Total Bond Market ETF

 Bonds - debt issued by governments, corporations and other entities that pay a fixed income stream to holders - are an important asset class for many investors.
-Typically, investors nearing or in retirement that are trying to protect their wealth lean on bonds, though they also become popular in times of market unrest when people have lost a little faith in stocks.
+Typically, investors nearing or in retirement that are trying to protect their wealth lean on bonds.
+Of course, they also become uber-popular in times of unrest, such as the current stock market correction.

 But bonds are problematic because they're harder to invest in on an individual basis than stocks, and they're far more difficult to research in large part because individual debt securities typically get little to no media coverage.

 There are several targeted Vanguard ETFs that range from short-term corporate debt to long-term U.S. Treasuries, but if you're looking for an inexpensive way to invest in a wide swath of the bond world, BND has you covered.
-Vanguard Total Bond Market holds a massive trove of nearly 8,500 debt securities, including Treasury/agency bonds, government mortgage-backed securities, corporate debt and even some foreign bonds.
+Vanguard Total Bond Market holds a massive trove of more than 9,000 debt securities, including Treasury/agency bonds, government mortgage-backed securities, corporate debt and even some foreign bonds.

 All of BND's bonds have an "investment-grade" rating, which means that the major credit agencies perceive all of these to have a high likelihood of being repaid.
-It also has a duration (a measure of risk for bonds) of six years, which essentially means if interest rates rise by one percentage point, the index should lose 6%.
-As a result, though, BND is paying out 3% - a nice level of income for what is a very high-quality portfolio of bonds.
+It also has a duration (a measure of risk for bonds) of 6.2 years, which essentially means if interest rates rise by one percentage point, the index should lose 6.2%.
+As a result of investors piling into bonds over the past few months, BND is paying out a lean 1.9% - about on par with the S&P 500 right now.

 * SEC yield reflects the interest earned after deducting fund expenses for the most recent 30-day period and is a standard measure for bond and preferred-stock funds.